-Kidney infections (pyelonephritis) can happen when bacteria from the urinary tract travel up the urethra and affect one or both kidneys.
-Signs include pain, fever, and blood in the urine.
-It needs urgent medical attention.
+Kidney infections (pyelonephritis) can occur when bacteria from the urinary tract travel up the urethra and affect one or both kidneys.

 Most of the time, the bacteria that cause kidney or renal infections come from another part of the urinary tract, such as the bladder, ureters, or urethra.

 Kidney infections most commonly affect people who already have a bladder infection, females, and pregnant people.